chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 To add insult to injury: 6th June just so happened to be my birthday.
 To my knowledge, Mr Rosina was aware of this throughout the encounter.

 The following day I went into the Music Office and had a conversation with Rachel, accounting the events of the previous day.
-She was especially taken aback by Mr Rosina's choice to re-engage me once
+She was especially taken aback by Mr Rosina's choice to re-engage me once I had asked him to relent and follow the conversation up at another time in private.
+She advised that I, to the best of my ability, avoid engaging with Mr Rosina, and took notes of the events relayed and our conversation.

+Mr Rosina and I never did have that follow-up conversation.
+It is my understanding that he was spoken to subsequent

 These actions can be considered bullying under the [[University of Birmingham bullying.pdf#page=6|Harrassment and Bullying Policy §7.1.1, 2, 4, 5 and 6]].